-In a disarmingly candid memoir, the Blur guitarist relates the insanity of fame and habit, his unease with Britpop, and the way people led him to greener pastures
+In a disarmingly candid memoir, the Blur guitarist relates the madness of fame and habit, his unease with Britpop, and how people led him to greener pastures

-As Blur bossed the 90s, and Damon Albarn’s bouncy songs about Englishness came to exemplify Britpop, Graham Coxon might often be discovered scowling behind the band’s group photographs.
-Coxon’s MO as their guitarist typically concerned lobbing “anti-solos” into the equipment, the band’s sceptical counterweight.
+As Blur bossed the 90s, and Damon Albarn’s bouncy songs about Englishness got here to exemplify Britpop, Graham Coxon might often be found scowling behind the band’s group photographs.
+Coxon’s MO as their guitarist typically involved lobbing “anti-solos” into the equipment, the band’s sceptical counterweight.

-The 2 had met at college in Colchester, Essex, decamping to artwork school in London the place they discovered themselves on the centre of two artistic movements: the Goldsmiths’ art set that might turn out to be the YBAs, and the bands who would spearhead a brand new sound.
-One look on the music press back then would have revealed that Coxon, bespectacled, sharp and into American music as a lot because the Kinks, was not all the time thrilled at his band’s course of journey.
+The two had met at college in Colchester, Essex, decamping to art school in London where they found themselves on the centre of two artistic movements: the Goldsmiths’ artwork set that may turn into the YBAs, and the bands who would spearhead a brand new sound.
+One look at the music press back then would have revealed that Coxon, bespectacled, sharp and into American music as a lot as the Kinks, was not all the time thrilled at his band’s path of journey.

 Continue reading...